sindresorhus/query-string/readme.md

 ## Falsy values

+This behaviour can be altered by using the `skipNullAndUndefined` setting in the options variable.
+With this set to `true`, `null` and `undefined` will return in no key being generated in the output.

 Sometimes you want to unset a key, or maybe just make it present without assigning a value to it.
 Here is how falsy values are stringified: